 The impact of the fall in testosterone levels in older men is still not completely understood.
 There has been much media coverage of ‘andropause’ or ‘male menopause’, suggesting that many older men would benefit from testosterone treatment.

 The effect of lower testosterone levels with increasing age and the effects of testosterone replacement therapy in men are currently being studied, including possible risks such as prostate cancer.
+Of concern are several recent studies suggesting a rise in cardiovascular disease after commencement of testosterone therapy in older men.

 Androgen deficiency in boys